 It is accurate, but can be misleading if read without an understanding of what I mean by the term “person” (which is discussed in Practical Ethics, from which that quotation is taken).
 I use the term "person" to refer to a being who is capable of anticipating the future, of having wants and desires for the future.
-As I have said in answer to the previous question, I think that it is generally a greater wrong to kill such a being than it is to kill a being that has no sense of existing over time.
+As I have already said when comparing the death of a normal human to that of a mouse, there are reasons why it is generally a greater wrong to kill such a being than it is to kill a being that has no sense of existing over time.
 Newborn human babies have no sense of their own existence over time.
-So killing a newborn baby is never equivalent to killing a person, that is, a being who wants to go on living.
+Bentham pointed out that infanticide does not make anyone fearful that they will be killed, because by the time one learns of it, one is no longer an infant.
+So killing a newborn baby is never equivalent to killing a person.
 That doesn’t mean that it is not almost always a terrible thing to do.
 It is, but that is because most infants are loved and cherished by their parents, and to kill an infant is usually to do a great wrong to its parents.

 Sometimes, perhaps because the baby has a serious disability, parents think it better that their newborn infant should die.
 Many doctors will accept their wishes, to the extent of not giving the baby life-supporting medical treatment.
 That will often ensure that the baby dies.
 My view is different from this, only to the extent that if a decision is taken, by the parents and doctors, that it is better that a baby should die, I believe it should be possible to carry out that decision, not only by withholding or withdrawing life-support – which can lead to the baby dying slowly from dehydration or from an infection - but also by taking active steps to end the baby’s life swiftly and humanely.